grasmash/distro-guide/README.md

 A distribution is a *Software Product* that is used by many *Customers*.
 Consequently, owning a distribution comes with a great number of responsibilities.

 The distribution owner (i.e. *Product Owner*) is responsible for all of the sites that depend upon the *Product*.
-They wields the tremendous power to both improve and destroy all of the customer sites in a single action.
+They wield the tremendous power to both improve and destroy all of the customer sites in a single action.
 The most important responsibilities include:

-* Identifying and prioritizing defects
+* Identifying and prioritizing features and defects
-* Ensuring that planned changes will not negatively affect existing sites.
-* Soliciting feedback to verify that the Product is working as expected, how it is being used, and what its merits and deficiencies are.

-To fulfill these important responsibilities, personnel and processes must be established.
+* Maintaining application health.
+E.g., performance, security, etc.
+* Facilitating the process of updating existing sites
+* Providing documentation and training materials
+* Providing a mechanism for soliciting or accepting feedback

+The distribution owner should give careful thought to establishing personnel and processes for fulfilling these responsibilities.